The $d$-very ampleness of adjoint line bundles on quasi-elliptic surfaces: Vanishing theorem on quasi-elliptic surfaces

 \section{Vanishing theorem on quasi-elliptic surfaces}

 In this section we give a new proof of the following vanishing theorem from a letter of Langer, which can also be obtained by a modification of a small error in the proof of \cite[Corollary 7.4]{Langer16} or by the first part of the proof of \cite[Corollary 4.1]{Zheng17} (the other part may go wrong), and then show it is optimal by some examples. \begin{thm}[Langer] Let $X$ be a quasi-elliptic surface, and $F$ be a general fibre of the quasi-elliptic fibration $f:X\rightarrow C$.
-Let $L$ be a nef and big divisor on $X$. \begin{itemize} \item If $ p=2$ and $(L\cdot F)>2$, then $H^1(X,L^{-1})=0$, \item If $ p=3$ and $(L\cdot F)>1$, then $H^1(X,L^{-1})=0$. \end{itemize} \end{thm} \begin{proof} Assume that $H^1(X,L^{-1})\neq0$.
-Let's take any nonzero element $0\neq\alpha\in H^1(X,L^{-1})$ which gives a non-split extension
+Let $L$ be a nef and big divisor on $X$. \begin{itemize} \item If $ p=2$ and $(L\cdot F)>2$, then $H^1(X,L^{-1})=0$ and \item If $ p=3$ and $(L\cdot F)>1$, then $H^1(X,L^{-1})=0$. \end{itemize} \end{thm} \begin{proof} Assume that $H^1(X,L^{-1})\neq0$.
+Let us take any nonzero element $0\neq\alpha\in H^1(X,L^{-1})$ which gives a non-split extension

 Corollary 17 in \cite{SB91} implies that $F^{e*}E$ will split when $e\gg 0$.
-Suppose that $e>0$ is the smallest integer such that it split, then we have the following diagram, where $s$ is the section determined by the splitting of $F^{e*}E$, $Y=F^{e*}_r(X)$ is the pull back of this section which is reduced and irreducible and $\rho=\pi\!\!\mid_Y$ is a inseparable morphism of degree $p^e$.
+Suppose that $e>0$ is the smallest integer such that it splits, then we have the following diagram, where $s$ is the section determined by the splitting of $F^{e*}E$, $Y=F^{e*}_r(X)$ is the pull back of this section which is reduced and irreducible and $\rho=\pi\!\!\mid_Y$ is an inseparable morphism of degree $p^e$.